tipech/dyngraphplot/README.md

 # create a random graph and plot it
 G = nx.fast_gnp_random_graph(50, 0.1)
 plot = DynGraphPlot(G)

+# pause until "Enter" is pressed, as mode is non-blocking by default
+input()
 ```

 And afterwards, to update the graph: